Information and resources for community organizations.

 Everyone is at risk of heat-illnesses during extreme temperatures; however, groups at higher risk include:

-• People are unhoused.
+• People who are unhoused.

 • People who experience psychiatric conditions, particularly schizophrenia.